AkshatGada/Cross-Chain-Name-Service/README.md

-## Cross-Chain Name Service Design Pattern
+## Cross-Chain Name Service Design Pattern ( WIP )

+Note: This project is a work in progress.
+Several features, integrations, and deployment instructions are still being finalized; full code and usage instructions will be provided soon.

 ## 1. What is EggNS?